The Luck of the Irish (song): Live performances

 About a week later, on 16 December 1971, Lennon and Ono taped a short portion of the song for their appearance on The David Frost Show, which aired on 13 January 1972.
 The performance was apparently in response to several audience members who objected to the sympathy expressed to the participants in the Attica Prison riot in the preceding song "Attica State," in an attempt by Lennon and Ono to demonstrate that their songs expressed sympathy for everyone.

 The Lennons also performed "The Luck of the Irish" in the last show of their week co-hosting the Mike Douglas Show in a performance taped on 28 January 1972 and broadcast on 18 February 1972.
 In this performance Lennon and Ono accompanied themselves on acoustic guitar and percussion, respectively.
 In this performance Lennon altered the lyric slightly to refer to the British as "bummers" rather than "bastards" in order to accommodate broadcast requirements, but he did sing the word "goddamn" which was edited out by broadcast censors.
 Lennon made another change to the lyrics for this performance, singing that the British blame "the kids, the churches and the IRA" for the problems in Northern Ireland whereas in the official release they only blame "the kids and the IRA."
-Before the performance Lennon announced that proceeds from the song would be donated to civil rights defense in Northern Ireland.
+Before the performance Lennon announced that proceeds from the song would be donated to civil rights defence in Northern Ireland.

 Lennon later performed "The Luck of the Irish" at a protest of the Bloody Sunday massacre on 5 February 1972 at the British Overseas Airways Corporation offices in New York.
 At this performance he again pledged to donate his revenue from the song towards the civil rights movement in Northern Ireland.